d-shap/form-model-binding-html/HOWTO.md

 Some more text.
 ```

-... bind elements with the same id, example 1
+... bind elements with the same ID, example 1
 ---------------------------------------------
+In this example we extract content from all *&lt;h1&gt;*, *&lt;h2&gt;* and *&lt;p&gt;* elements in HTML.
+Elemenst with the same ID are grouped together.
+The order of elements matches the order in the form definition XML.

 HTML:
 ```
 <html>